Experience the trek of a lifetime to Machu Picchu!

 Of course!
-During the travel, your main luggage can be stored at our office (you can organize briefing day or by email) or at your hotel, both free of charge.
+During the hike, you can store your main luggage at our office (you can organize it with us on the briefing day or by email) or at your hotel, both free of charge.

-Any equipment that you are not going to need on the trek can be stored safely in your hotel.
+Any equipment that you will not need on the trek can be stored safely in your hotel.
 Nearly every hotel will provide this service.
-Don’t leave items of value with your bags, put them in the hotel safe and obtain an itemized receipt (In the unlikely case of theft many insurance companies require that you have a copy of the receipt itemizing all the items).
+Don’t leave items of value with your bags; put them in the hotel safe and obtain an itemized receipt (in the unlikely case of theft, many insurance companies require that you have a copy of the receipt itemizing all the items).
 Best put items such as credit cards inside a sealed, signed envelope for extra peace of mind.

 Cusco is an old city; therefore, it has many narrow cobbled streets.
 Some hotels and Airbnbs may be located on streets without access to cars or on long, steep slopes, making it difficult to transport luggage.
 We strongly recommend that you book accommodation with good access.

-Return to Cusco:
+Return to Cusco